Blogs/Cleaner background checks are not enough: how I make I-9 and hiring compliance audit-ready for cleaning companies

 A 2026 guide for house cleaning and commercial cleaning leaders on ICE I-9 audits, background checks, FCRA, onboarding records, AI recruiting, and the documents that protect your business.

-A cleaner background check is one part of hiring.
-It is not a hiring compliance system.
-A cleaning company also needs Form I-9 controls, FCRA steps, job-related screening, onboarding records, training proof, and a clear audit trail.
-ICE says employers get at least three business days to produce requested Forms I-9 after a Notice of Inspection.
-USCIS says employers must keep Form I-9 for three years after hire or one year after employment ends, whichever is later.
+ICE still gives employers at least three business days to produce requested Forms I-9 after a Notice of Inspection.
+USCIS still requires you to keep Form I-9 for three years after hire or one year after employment ends, whichever is later.
+What changed is what happens after ICE reads them.

 I write this as someone who has lived inside cleaning operations.
 I founded FreshTechMaids.com, co-founded EmployJoy.ai, wrote a book on service industry hiring, and earned a ForHumanity Independent Certified AI Auditor credential.